Macedonian Ruins

 The Wedding

 Israel, divorced from God long ago, can now give herself into marriage, prepared as she has been through years of affliction.
-Israel is also repeatedly referred to as the "daughter of Zion" especially in this verse about Jesus' ride into Jerusalem, the city that symbolizes Israel.
+Israel is also repeatedly referred to as the "daughter of Zion," especially in this verse about Jesus' ride into Jerusalem, the city that symbolizes Israel.

 Rejoice greatly, O daughter of Zion!
 Shout in triumph, O daughter of Jerusalem!
 Behold, your king is coming to you; He is just and endowed with salvation, Humble, and mounted on a donkey, Even on a colt, the foal of a donkey.
 (Zechariah 9:9)